mdbtxt1

 MCV05 for Teams

-For teams, the team itself is the "individual", other teams and other larger groups represent the higher levels.
-For example we could refer to a "division" (e.g. the American League East) as a "team of teams", and a "league" as the next higher level, an "orgnaisation of teams".
+For Contribution, the team itself is the "individual", other teams and other larger groups represent the higher levels.
+For example we could refer to a "division" (e.g. the American League East) as a "team of teams", and a "league" as the next higher level, an "organisation of teams".
 I am putting "division" and "league" in quotes to signify that these words have specific meanings in certain sports which help illustrate the point, but to remind the reader that I intend this to be applied to all organisations of teams, not just sport organisations.

 When this core value is present: